DukeOfCheese/AtlasRanks/README.md

 ## Purpose

-Provide FiveM servers with an export to get rank names in server from Discod roles as a dependency.
+Provide FiveM servers with an export to get rank names in server from Discord roles as a dependency.